-As someone who started their marketing career in my early 20’s, to now being a marketing director in my early 40’s who recruits people starting their journey towards a career in marketing, here are my tips to get your first marketing job.
+As someone who started their marketing career in my early 20’s, to now being a marketing director in my early 40’s who recruits people starting their journey towards a career in marketing, here are my tips on how to get your first marketing job.

 Why do you want a career in marketing?